f5devcentral/f5-velos-training/docs/velos_security.rst

 Account Lockout Audit Logs
 --------------------------

-In order to capture all events related to account lockout, you will need to configure F5OS to send both standard syslog events as well as host audit log events to a remote server.
+To capture all events related to account lockout, you will need to configure F5OS to send both standard syslog events as well as host audit log events to a remote server.
 This is because some of the audit events related to account lockout are captured before the F5OS layer in the host/audit.log and by default that log is not sent remotely.

 To forward the contents of the host audit logs add **config files file audit/audit.log** to the **system logging host-logs** configuration as seen below.